TarikFojnica/react-moltin-ecommerce/README.md

+## DEPRECIATED
+The project is based on Moltin API v1 which was depreciated and shut down in the mean time.
+Please use this repo as a reference only.

 React Moltin Ecommerce is an app demonstrating the usage of Moltin Javascript API and React

 ## How to run the app